 The Accounting for Uncertainty in Income Taxes Topic of the ASC establishes the accounting for uncertainty in income taxes recognized in an entity's financial statements in accordance with Income Taxes.
 Accounting for Uncertainty in Income Taxes prescribes a recognition threshold and measurement attribute for financial statement disclosure of tax positions taken or expected to be taken on a tax return.
 The Company adopted the provisions of this interpretation during the first quarter of 2007.
-The adoption of Accounting for Uncertainty in Income Taxes resulted in a \$14,000 charge to retained earnings.
-As of December 31, 2009 and 2008, Southern Star had no net unrecognized tax benefits.

-Pursuant to the Accounting for Uncertainty in Income Taxes Topic of the ASC, the Company also records interest related to uncertain tax positions as a part of Interest expense on the accompanying Statement of Operations.
+As of December 31, 2010 and 2009, Southern Star had no net unrecognized tax benefits.
+The Company also records interest related to uncertain tax positions as a part of Interest expense on the accompanying Statement of Operations.
 Any penalties are recognized as part of miscellaneous expense on the accompanying Statement of Operations.
-The Company currently does not have a liability for tax penalties or interest related to uncertain tax positions.
-Comparable amounts for 2008 and 2007 were not significant.
+For the years ended December 31, 2010 and 2009, the Company did not have a liability for penalties or interest related to uncertain tax positions.
+Comparable amounts for 2008 were not material.

-As of December 31, 2009 and 2008, the Company remained subject to examination by Federal and State jurisdictions for the tax years beginning 2003 and November 16, 2002, respectively and forward, in some cases due to net operating losses carried forward.
-There are currently no income tax audits in process or scheduled in the future.
+As of December 31, 2010, the Company remained subject to examination by Federal and State jurisdictions for the tax years beginning 2003 and forward, in some cases due to net operating losses carried forward.
+Central is currently being audited by the Kansas State Department of Revenue covering Kansas state taxes for the period January 1, 2008 through September 30, 2010.